David Haye is a name that polarizes UK fans. You either love him or hate him, depending on what side of the coin you’re on.

 Losing on points and blaming his toe was the first mistake.
 The Londoner then followed it up by punching the much-loved Derek Chisora in the mouth with a bottle in his hand at a press conference.

-Despite the controversy, Haye continued to enjoy a mass of eyes on his career.
-Interest led to promoter Frank Warren fighting to gain both Haye and Chisora Lithuanian boxing licenses to maneuver a ban inflicted on the pair.
+Despite the controversy, Haye enjoyed a mass of eyes on his career.
+Interest led to promoter Frank Warren fighting to gain Haye and Chisora Lithuanian boxing licenses to maneuver a ban inflicted on the pair.

 In the end, it was Haye who emerged victorious before further bad decisions ruined his once-perfect image in the sport.